-Here’s an important tip when using “Optimized Media” in DaVinci Resolve 12 (or higher) to spare yourself the processing overhead of debayering raw media.
+Here’s an important tip when using “Optimized Media” in DaVinci Resolve to spare yourself the processing overhead of debayering raw media.
+This same tip also works for avoiding highlight clipping when you use the render cache.
 For those of you who don’t know, you can right-click a selection of clips in the Media Pool that are in one or more formats that are processor intensive to work with (camera raw clips, H.264, other intensive-to-decode media types), and choose “Generate Optimized Media” to have Resolve automatically create an alternate set of media files that let you work faster.

 All Optimized Media you generate is compressed using whatever setting is currently selected in the General Options panel of the Project Settings.
 The default media format is ProRes 422 HQ.